RShafi/BookManagementSystem/README.md

 dotnet ef database update
 ```

+## Running the Project with Docker
+### Docker Setup
+Ensure Docker is running.

-Navigate back to the project root directory, then build and run the Docker containers:\
+Navigate to the project root directory, then build and run the Docker containers:\
 ```
 cd <repository-directory>
 docker-compose up --build